 I get a lot of pleasure embroidering card-sized designs to give as gifts during holiday seasons.

-Preparations do not only involve just the stitchery work, but also choosing and ordering window cards and mats for mounting.
-The mat boards I used are 5 by 7-inch, 4-ply (.052 – .060- inch) cardstock purchased from a framing supply estore.
+Preparations do not only involve the stitchery work, but also choosing and ordering windowed cards and mats for mounting.
+The mat boards I use are 5 by 7-inch, 4-ply (.052 to .060- inch) cardstock purchased from a framing supply estore.
 My size constraint is the size of the envelopes that I have on hand.
+I have purchased the mats with widows (3 by 5-inch) and blanks (no window cutout).

-The tri-fold cards worked fine.
-At this time the Stoney Creek web store carries the window cards (5 by 7-inch with 3 by 5-inch windows) in white, green and red.
+At this time the Stoney Creek web store carries the tri-fold windowed cards (5 by 7-inch with 3 by 5-inch windows) in white, green and red.
 The card stock mounting mats are available in 30-40 colors, and you can select the mat size, but keep an eye on the S&H as some e-stores are (to me) rather pricey with their shipping charges.

 Putting it all together:

-Also check that no stitching thread is peeking through from the back side (ends of tails, stitching thread carried from one area to another).
+2) Check that no stitching thread is peeking through behind your embroidered piece (ends of tails, stitching thread carried from one area to another).

 The tape comes off the roll with a bare sticky side and the other sticky side protected by a strip of heavy paper.
 This tape is very sticky.
-Paper-taped to-paper is nearly impossible to part.
-With paper-to-fabric you normally have at least a half hour where you can carefully (so not to rip the card stock) move the fabric (to change its placement on the card stock).
+Paper taped to paper is nearly impossible to part.
+With paper to stiff fabric you normally have a few minutes where you can carefully (so not to rip the card stock) move the fabric (to change its placement on the card stock).

-Securing finished piece into a window mat or tri-fold window card:
+Securing finished piece into a window mat or tri-fold windowed card:

 Cut strips of the double-sided tape to fit the card stock area of the windowed card or mat.
 Make sure the tape does not jut into the open window area.
 Apply the sticky side of the tape to the back side of the windowed card or mat.

-Once satisfied with the placement of the finished piece within the window area, apply tape to the back side of the fabric-front card stock piece.
-Notice: if you peer through the tape (in this photo), you can see that I trimmed the finished design so that I have a quarter to half inch area of card stock outside of the finished design.
+Once satisfied with the placement of the finished piece within the window area, apply tape to the back side of the embroidered piece.
+Note: if you peer through the tape (in this photo), you can see that I trimmed the finished design so that I have an uncovered (no fabric) border of card stock outside of the finished design.
 In this outside area, when I applied this second layer of sticky tape, it is now sticky tape adhered to sticky tape with the finished design sandwiched in between.

-With the protective paper left on the second layer of sticky tape, practice the hand movements for lining up the front card stock and the backing card stock.
+With the protective paper left on the second layer of sticky tape, practice the hand movements for lining up the layered front and the backing card stock.

-This is also the time to notice if the placement of the backing card stock is pushing the worked design outwards.
+This is also the time to notice if the placement of the backing mat is pushing the worked design outwards.
 This might happen if you have knots on the back side of the worked design or if you have used a thick metallic thread.
-In the Snowman decorating a Holiday tree design I used size 16 Kreinik metallic braid.
+In the Snowman Decorating a Holiday Tree Design I used size 16 Kreinik metallic braid.
+When layered the metallic thread did pushed against the backing mat.
+To give the back side of my embroidered piece moe room I added a second window mat and taped it to the front layer.

-In the photo I am about to remove the protective paper covering on the second layer of sticky tape and press the backing card stock onto it.
+In the photo I am about to remove the protective paper covering on the sticky tape (of the back side of the second window mat) and press the backing card stock onto the layered front.
 Once that is done, the front card stock and the backing card stock will be strongly adhered.

-When you are comfortable with the hand movements aligning the layers, remove the protective paper on the tape and very lightly place the backing card stock against the front layers.
-If you are not happy with the alignment of the layers, you might be able to get the two card stocks parted, but do not plan on it.
+When you are comfortable with the hand movements aligning the layers, remove the protective paper on the tape and very lightly align the backing blank mat against the front layers.
+If you are not happy with the alignment of the layers, you might be able to get the card stocks parted, but do not plan on it.
 When satisfied, press the layers strongly together.

 With a tri-fold card you have the windowed front piece and two folded blanks (no window).
 The worked design is taped to the windowed piece; then tape is applied between that layering (windowed front piece and the worked design) and the next layer of the tri-folded card.
 Once you have adhered the finished design to the front flap, it is pretty much adhered and cannot be moved around.